ThomasObenaus/sokar/doc/ScalerModes.md

 In this document the configuration of sokars scaler modes are described.
 As stated in [Config.md](../config/Config.md) the parameters can be set via environment variables, command line parameters or using a config file.
 For the sake of simplicity a minimal config file, containing the parameters all tree modes have in common, and command line parameters are used here.

+## Prerequisites

-## Minimal Configuration File
+### Minimal Configuration File

 The configuration parameters have all useful default values to get sokar up and running quickly (at least in nomad-job mode using a locally running nomad server).
 Hence the minimal config we use here (`minimal.yaml`) just contains the definition of the alerts sokar should use to scale the according target.
+There is one alert for scaling up (_AlertA_) and one for scaling down (_AlertB_).

 ```yaml
 saa: